sal55/langs/MLang.md/readme.md

 #### Alternative to `if-elsif` chains:

-One variation of `case` when the test expression is omitted:
+One variation of `case` is when the test expression is omitted:

     case
     when a=b, c=d then